bakhtos/PANNs/README.md

 ### Pack waveforms into hdf5 files

-For training and evaluation, the actual audio files need to be packed into an [hdf5](https://hdfgroup.org/) object using the `panns.data.hdf5` module, which relies on the [h5py](https://www.h5py.org/) package.
+For training and evaluation, the actual audio files need to be packed into a [hdf5](https://hdfgroup.org/) object using the `panns.data.hdf5` module, which relies on the [h5py](https://www.h5py.org/) package.

 The audio arrays will be made to match the length `CLIP_LENGTH*SAMPLE_RATE/1000` either by truncating or zero-padding.